JeroenGar/jagua-rs/README.md

     - [x] Contains preprocessor to simplify polygons
 - **Robust:**
     - [x] Uses the polygon representation shapes and mimics the results of a basic trigonometric approach
-    - [x] Special care is taken to handle floating-point arithmetic edge cases
+    - [x] Special care is taken to handle edge cases caused by floating-point arithmetic
     - [x] Written in pure Rust 🦀
 - **Adaptable:**
-    - [x] Define custom C&P problem variants by adding new `Instance` and `Problem` implementations
+    - [x] Define custom C&P problem variants by creating new `Instance` and accompanying `Problem` implementations
     - [x] Add extra constraints by creating new `Hazards` and `HazardFilters`
-        - [x] `Hazards`: consolidating all spatial constraints into a single model
+        - [x] `Hazards`: consolidation of all spatial constraints into a single model
-        - [x] `HazardFilters`: excluding specific `Hazards` on a per-query basis
+        - [x] `HazardFilters`: excluding specific `Hazards` from consideration on a per-query basis
 - **Currently supports:**
     - [x] Bin- & strip-packing problems
     - [x] Irregular shaped items & bins
-    - [x] Continuous rotation & translation
+    - [x] Continuous rotation & translation (double precision)
     - [x] Holes and quality zones in the bin

 ## `lbf` ↙️